 Ikigai in Psychology and Coaching

 Not to mention that most of our psychological or even physical problems can be solved and faced with the help of Ikigai.
 One of the things that leads a person to depression or suicide is the great emptiness or lack of purpose in life.
-I have felt it myself several times, trying to reflect and find a way.
+I myself have felt it several times, trying to reflect and find a way.

 Can you understand Ikigai?

-There are countless theories related to Ikigai, we cannot define a single or correct concept about the word, different authors and researchers share different ideas about these concepts involving the purpose of life.
+There are numerous theories related to Ikigai, we cannot define a single or correct concept about the word, different authors and researchers share different ideas about these concepts involving the purpose of life.
 The only thing we are sure of is the basic ideas we found in this article.

 It doesn't matter if the person is a professional, famous or rich.
-On the contrary, many people who think to achieve the fame and money that apparently can make dreams come true, end up empty and aimless, without achieving the true happiness that can be trapped and hidden within our interior.
+On the contrary, many people who think to achieve fame and money that apparently can make dreams come true, end up being empty and aimless, without achieving the true happiness that can be trapped and hidden within our interior.

-Tips for reaching Ikigai
+Tips for Reaching Ikigai

 The world needs positive results, our actions affect the people around us, resulting in the disaster that is our country and the world in general.
-If you apply at least some of Ikigai's ideas, you will be able to find the true meaning in life, in addition to achieving your dreams and goals.
+If you apply at least some of Ikigai's ideas, you will be able to find true meaning in life, in addition to achieving your dreams and goals.

 Ikigai to Fill

-Mobile Application - Ikigai App
+Mobile App – Ikigai App

-Marcelo Pimenta's Ikigai Mentality Program
+Ikigai Mentality Program by Marcelo Pimenta

 Such changes aim to make you happier, healthier, have a prosperous life with the amount of money you want, have a long and full life.
-This course brings together more than 25 years of knowledge by Professor Marcelo Pimenta.
+This course brings together more than 25 years of knowledge from Professor Marcelo Pimenta.

 Reason for Living by Luis Fernando Tepasse

 One of the most popular books on Ikigai written by Ken Mogi.
-The author is a Japanese neuroscientist, born in 1962, graduated from the University of Tokyo, a lecturer and one of the best-selling authors in Tokyo.
+The author is a Japanese neuroscientist, born in 1962, graduated from the University of Tokyo, lecturer and one of the best-selling authors in Tokyo.

-Japanese books on Ikigai
+Japanese Books About Ikigai

 Okinawa and Ikigai

-Ikigai Quick Questions and Answers
+Quick Questions and Answers about Ikigai

 How to find your Ikigai?
 What is my ikigai?

-How to make your ikigai?
+How to craft your ikigai?

 - Why do you want to find yours purpose?